DeependraD/dblog/Readme.md

 ## Diagnosis and update

 Time and again check for hugo updates, especially if the build fails.
 This could be because of inconsistencies between hugo and blogdown project structure.
-Also check for the Hugo academic repo once in a while so that in case any [breaking changes]() are made, be noted about in time.
-These changes are addressed in released notes with instructions for fixing website.
-Also equally worth noting is that, some `hugo-academic` theme updates require certain minimum version of hugo to build.

 ## Notes

-- Post: Time series analysis of cointegrated economic variables
-  - Trim `weather_nepal/` data to make the files smaller